conscious-world/app/README.md

 [] User will be able to have silence with audio reminders at time intervals so they can keep track of time [] User will be able to chant and have the illusion of being surrounded by others chanting [] User will be able to discover new meditations
+[] User will be prompted to take an action upon launch the app based on it either being the first lauch or what they did last time

 The following **optional** features are implemented:
 [] User will be able to record their state of mind before and after each session